-BASE SHARE CLASS DESIGNATIONS
+SHARE CLASS DESIGNATIONS

-ARE CLASS DESIGNATIONS 0 11 11 D: (!! - Base Class Available to Capitali- sation Distribu- tion Rebate Minimum initial investment В Institutional investors. • • GTS Réactif: EUR 1 million All other sub-funds: none D All eligible investors, including those who are investing through intermediaries that provide non-independent advice (as defined in MiFID). • • • None F Entities of the La Française group and investment funds managed by them. • None ı Institutional and professional investors (as defined in MiFID). • • Multistratégies Obligataires (classe I Distribution): EUR 25 million Sustainable Real Estate Securities and GTS Réactif: EUR/USD 50,000 All other sub-funds: CHF/EUR/USD 100,000 J Institutional investors located in Japan. • • JPY 500 million, USD 4 million LatAm Institutional investors located in South America. • • None R All eligible investors including those who are investing through intermediaries that provide non-independent advice (as defined in MiFID). • • • JKC Asia Bond 2023: EUR/USD 1,000 All other sub-funds: none S Large institutional investors. • • Inflection Point Carbon Impact Global: EUR 5 million Sustainable Real Estate Securities: EUR 20 million All other sub-funds: not currently available т 1.
-All eligible investors investing through intermediaries in the EU who: - are not allowed, either by local laws, or by their fee-based agreements with their clients, to receive or retain any fees or benefits of any type - provide portfolio management or investment advice on an independent basis (as defined in MiFID) 2.
-All eligible investors, investing directly or through intermediaries, outside the EU.
-3. Funds of funds. • • None х Institutional investors approved by the board and investment funds managed by La Française group. • EUR 30 million Z CIPAV, caisse interprofessionnelle des professions libérales. • EUR 50 million
+Base Class Available to Capitali- sation Distribu- tion Rebate Minimum initial investment В Institutional investors. ٠ • GTS Réactif: EUR 1 millionAll other sub-funds: none D All eligible investors, including those who are investing through intermediaries that provide non-independent advice (as defined in MiFID). • • • None F Entities of the La Française Group and investment funds managed by them. • None I Institutional and professional investors (asdefined in MiFID). • • GTS Réactif:EUR/USD 50,000 All other sub-funds: CHF/EUR/USD 100,000 J Institutional investors located in Japan. • • JPY 500 million, USD 4 million LatAm Institutional investors located in SouthAmerica. • ٠ None R All eligible investors including those who are investing through intermediaries that provide non-independent advice (as defined in MiFID). • • • JKC Asia Bond 2025: EUR/USD 1,000 All other sub-funds: none S Large institutional investors. • • Inflection Point Carbon Impact Global: EUR 5million All other sub-funds: not currently available т All eligible investors investing throughintermediaries in the EU who: are not allowed, either by local laws, or by their fee- based agreements with their clients, to receive or retain any fees or benefits of any type provide portfolio management or investmentadvice on an independent basis (as defined in MiFID) All eligible investors, investing directly orthrough intermediaries, outside the EU.
+Funds of funds. • ٠ None x Institutional investors approved by the board and investment funds managed by La Française Group • EUR 30 million z Dedicated to La Cipav, caisse interprofessionnelle des professions libérales. ٠ EUR 50 million